Travel Money: How much to budget for your 2026 Indonesian adventure

 Map of Accommodation, Points of Interest, Eateries and Transport

-During our two months in Indonesia, our accommodation costs averaged IDR262,905/USD16.56 per room per night.
-We stayed mostly in locally owned guesthouses and homestays, where we would have our own bedroom and bathroom.
+During our two months in Indonesia, our accommodation costs averaged IDR 262,905 per room per night.
+We stayed mostly in locally owned guesthouses and homestays, usually with a private bedroom and bathroom.

-The table lists ALL accommodations we stayed at, including places we wouldn’t choose to stay again.
-The accommodations all provided free Wi-Fi (some faster than others) and most provided air-conditioning.
-Where provided, breakfast is included in the below price.
+The table below lists all the accommodations we stayed at, including places we wouldn’t choose to stay again.
+Most offered free Wi-Fi (with varying speeds) and air-conditioning, and where included, breakfast is reflected in the price.

 NameProperty FeaturesLocationTypeIDR Cost per nightNumber of NightsBook Now